ItalyStrap/advanced-control-manager/readme.txt

 * Added New Config class for internal use.
 * Better name for future Grouped Posts Widget
 * Some refactoring for the Carousel Class
+* Some refactoring for the Social Share Class

 = 2.4.2 =
 Release Date: February 25th, 2017